Mark Caruthers holds a Bachelor's degree in Geography and History from the University of Arkansas (Fayetteville).

 French occupation sowed the seeds for a large nationalist movement that would shape Vietnamese politics into the twentieth century.
 The most influential Vietnamese nationalist leader to come forth would become Ho Chi Minh.
 He appealed to a broad range of Vietnamese.
 His supporters would affectionately call him "Uncle Ho."

-In the First World war alone over 1,300,000 Frenchmen would die on the Western Front.
-In the Second World War, France would be overwhelmed by the German army leaving the country under Nazi occupation for over four years.
+During World War I alone over 1,300,000 Frenchmen would die on the Western Front.
+In World War II, France would be overwhelmed by the German army leaving the country under Nazi occupation for over four years.

 After the Second World War, a Cold War would materialize with global politics polarized between Communism and Western-style Democracy.
 Vietnam would become a Cold War battleground as these two political philosophies battled for control of Vietnam and other emerging nations after the Second World War.